How to Survive Spring Break Crowds at Disney: Your Guide to the Busiest Season of the Year

 Easter Bunnies at Liberty Square Gazebo 2023

-Easter is a major crowd driver at Walt Disney World.
-Since many school districts plan their spring breaks around the holiday, the week before and after Easter Sunday are often two of the busiest weeks of the year in the parks.
+Easter is one of the biggest crowd drivers at Walt Disney World.
+Because many school districts schedule their spring break around the Easter holiday, the week leading up to Easter Sunday and the week immediately following it are often among the busiest stretches of the entire year in the parks.

 What’s the Weather Like During Spring Break?

-• Sunscreen (apply before you leave the room)
+• Sunscreen applied before you leave your room and reapplied throughout the day

-• A few layers for chilly mornings or air-conditioned restaurants
+• A light layer for chilly mornings, breezy evenings, or overly air-conditioned restaurants

 Skip the in park table service and character meals